 What does a mortgage broker do?

-While mortgage brokers help people secure home loans, they also have several other duties to help them find the best rates out there.
-Here are the common duties of a mortgage broker:
+While mortgage brokers help individuals secure home loans, they also have several other duties.
+Here are some primary duties of a mortgage broker:

 Establishing and maintaining professional relationships with lenders to recommend them to clients

-Sharing different loan options with clients and help them make an informed decision regarding a new home loan
+Sharing different loan options with clients and helping them make informed decisions regarding a home loan

-Finding clients loan programs with the best rates and terms and lowest closing cost.
+Finding loan programs for clients with the best rates, terms and closing costs

 Ensuring loans follow current regulations and laws